jakubbortlik/dotfiles/README.md

 Jakub's Dotfiles
 ----------------

-I am running openSUSE Linux with LXDE on a Dell Latitude E6400
+I am running Manjaro with i3.

 How it works
 ------------